 LNT ME, Epinephrine, NOLS WFA, NOLS WMPP and ACA skills courses require full student participation for completion.
 These courses do not have course exams.

-All other Landmark Learning courses: EMT, RTP, ACA Instructor, WLG, WLG Instructor, ASHI, NOLS and are graded with the following criteria for written exams:
+All other Landmark Learning courses: EMT, RTP, ACA Instructor, WLG, WLG Instructor, ASHI, and NOLS WFR are graded with the following criteria for written exams:

 - 100-97 A+